itakurah/LaTeX-Cookbook/README.md

-# LaTeX-Cookbok
+# LaTeX-Cookbook
 A repository for creating a cookbook from recipes